fridaysystems/inventory-presser/readme.txt

 = 14.16.0 =
 * [Added] Adds an integration with Gravity Forms.
 Provides a Vehicle field type that allows users to add vehicles to leads captured with Gravity Forms.
 * [Fixed] Achieves compatibility with Avada Builder by adding all vehicle photos as Featured Images and changing the way some meta fields display when used in Text Block layout elements.
+* [Fixed] Redesigns the Listings Pages settings table to fit on narrower screens.
+Adds a warning to Divi users that the feature does not work on Divi.

 = 14.15.0 =
 * [Added] Adds a setting Provide Templates at Vehicles > Options.
 Lets users toggle the provided templates for archive and single vehicles.